sjbennett123/scottjbennett/content/toee/spells.md

 Saving Throw: Neg.
 When cast, this spell renders immobile 1d3 undead creatures whose total Hit Dice are equal to or less than the caster's level.
 No more than three undead can be affected by a single spell.
 To cast, the wizard aims the spell at a point within range and the three undead closest to this are considered to be in the area of effect, provided all are within the field of vision and spell range of the caster.
 Undead of a mindless nature (skeletons, zombies, or ghouls) are automatically affected.
 Other forms of undead are allowed a saving throw to negate the effect.
 If the spell is successful, it renders the undead immobile for the duration of the spell.
 The material component for this spell is a pinch of sulphur and powdered garlic.

+### Suggestion

+School: (Enchantment/Charm)
+Range: 30 yds.
+Components: V, M The material components of this spell are a snake's tongue and either a bit of honeycomb or a drop of sweet oil.
+Duration: 1 hr. + 1 hr./level
+Casting Time: 3
+Area of Effect: 1 creature
+Saving Throw: Neg.

+When this spell is cast by the wizard, he influences the actions of the chosen recipient by the utterance of a few words--phrases or a sentence or two--suggesting a course of action desirable to the spellcaster.
+The creature to be influenced must, of course, be able to understand the wizard's suggestion--it must be spoken in a language that the spell recipient understands.

+The suggestion must be worded in such a manner as to make the action sound reasonable; asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.
+However, a suggestion that a pool of acid was actually pure water and that a quick dip would be refreshing is another matter.
+Urging a red dragon to stop attacking the wizard's party so that the dragon and party could jointly loot a rich treasure elsewhere is likewise a reasonable use of the spell's power.

+The course of action of a suggestion can continue in effect for a considerable duration, such as in the case of the red dragon mentioned above.
+Conditions that will trigger a special action can also be specified; if the condition is not met before the spell expires, the action will not be performed.
+If the target successfully rolls its saving throw, the spell has no effect.
+Note that a very reasonable suggestion causes the saving throw to be made with a penalty (such as -1, -2, etc.) at the discretion of the DM.
+Undead are not subject to suggestion.